-Regular physical activity is the cornerstone of robust muscles, flexible joints, and a healthy heart.
-Just as important is mental stimulation: games and training exercises prevent boredom, protect against stress-induced behavior, and foster better sleep.
-Consistent routines also help deepen your bond with your pet and encourage good manners.
+Regular exercise helps maintain strong muscles, well-functioning joints, and a healthy heart.
+Just as exercise is vital, mental stimulation is equally essential: games and activities prevent boredom, reduce stress-related behaviors, and improve sleep.
+Engaging in these activities also helps strengthen your bond with your pet and teaches good manners.

 2. Activities for Small Dogs and Cats

-- Short, playful walks on leash (for dogs)
+- Short, fun walks on a leash (for dogs)

 - Chasing rolling balls or laser dots